The Best Way For Smoked Pork Shoulder

 Think about adding some pulled pork to your morning omelet or sprinkling some over a baked potato.
 And one of my all-time favorite recipes is pulled pork tacos.
 The way the flavors of the smoked pork, sweet salsa, and cotija come together is—in a word—magical.

 Making this magic possible, however, is a labor of love.
 It takes the right ingredients, the right toolkit, and a lot of patience to smoke a pork shoulder.
 You can’t rush the process or skip steps or you risk losing all of that wonderful smoked flavor.
+There are many pork recipes on how to cook a Boston butt, pork butt, pulled pork sandwiches, other cut of meat with bbq sauce or bbq rub.
+You can grill pork steaks or pork roasts.
+But today we're talking about how to smoke pork.

 What You’ll Need to Make the Best Smoked Pork Shoulder on the Planet